New Book Explores Whether Abraham Lincoln Was In A Gay Relationship With His Best Friend And Longtime Roommate

 — New York Post (@nypost) April 20, 2019

 While there is no consensus on Abraham Lincoln’s sexuality, much has been written and theorized about his intensely private life.
-Many modern researchers believe he suffered from mental health issues, which was described at the time as “melancholy” but many now believe to be clinical depression.
+Many modern researchers believe that he suffered from mental health issues, which was described at the time as “melancholy,” but many now believe to be clinical depression.

 The rumored homosexuality of past presidents has come back into focus in recent weeks with the entrance of South Bend, Indiana, mayor Pete Buttigieg in the Democratic primary.
 Buttigieg is openly gay and if he were to win the nomination, would become the first openly gay candidate to represent a major party in a presidential election.
 Buttigieg has not made his sexuality a key issue for the campaign and instead remained focused on the issues, but his candidacy has still earned the support of a number of LGBTQ groups and leaders.